monday, december 31 AT 11:00PM | GENERAL ADMISSION: $15 • LOFT MEMBERS: $12

-Prepare to dance magic dance as we ring in the New Year and celebrate the great David Bowie with a late-night screening of the ‘80s classic, Labyrinth, in a brand-new interactive SING AND QUOTE-A-LONG edition, featuring custom onscreen subtitles that will help you live the fantasy with Jareth, Sarah, Hoggle and friends!
+Prepare to Dance Magic Dance as we ring in the New Year and celebrate the great David Bowie with a late-night screening of the ‘80s classic, Labyrinth, in an interactive SING AND QUOTE-A-LONG edition, featuring custom onscreen subtitles that will help you live the fantasy with Jareth, Sarah, Hoggle and friends!

 Through dangers untold and hardships un-numbered, we know you’ve been patiently waiting to party with Jareth and all his Goblin pals on The Loft Cinema’s big screen.
 Well, the 13th hour will strike enough!
 Featuring a Labyrinth Costume Contest before the movie (time to break out those capes and cod pieces!), pre-show Bowie music videos, fun props to use during the movie and a free champagne toast at midnight!
 And don’t forget to wear a “Masquerade Ball” mask less you miss out on all the magic!
 But fear not: we’ll also have a “make your own mask” table where you can craft your own mask on the spot, while supplies last!